Sint: Cast

+Release

+Sint had a substantial international release with rights being sold to over 30 countries.
+It was released on DVD with English subtitles in the United Kingdom by Metrodome Distribution in 2011.

 Reception

 Sint received negative reviews upon its release, with critics stating that the film's premise showed promise, but never reached its full potential.

 Chris Cabin of Slant Magazine rated the film one out of four stars, calling it "predictably plotted and visually monotonous", criticizing the film's "unexceptional" kills and, lack of tension and/or scares.
-James Dennis from '"Screen Anarchy gave the film a mixed review, writing, "With strong effects work, it's a breezy, fun ride while it lasts, but it's not something that will linger in the mind long.
+James Dennis from Screen Anarchy gave the film a mixed review, writing, "With strong effects work, it's a breezy, fun ride while it lasts, but it's not something that will linger in the mind long.
 And that's a bit of a shame given the potential of Saint's creepy premise."

 Controversy

 Although children were not permitted to see the film, parental concern arose over the film's poster, seen in the streets and in the lobbies of movie theaters.
 It shows Sinterklaas with a mutilated face and a malevolent look.
 Some people were concerned that this could be confusing and frightening for little children who still believe in Sinterklaas.
 A legal complaint was filed in October 2010, requesting the removal of all posters.
 In the subsequent court case, director Dick Maas argued that if parents could make their children believe that Sinterklaas existed they could also inform their children that the man on the poster was not the real Sinterklaas.
 The court ruled in favor of Maas, noting that the mutilated face was not visible enough on the poster, and rejected the complaint.